heimskr/game3/doc/Entities.md

 - `bool onInteractNextTo(const PlayerPtr &)`: called when the player is standing one square from your entity facing your entity and presses the interaction key (`e` by default).
 Returns true iff anything interesting happened as a result.
 - `void init(Game &)`: called when the entity is created with the static `create` method.
 - `void initAfterLoad(Game &)`: called after the game is loaded from a save file.
-- `float getSpeed() const`: returns how many tiles the entity can move per second.
+- `float getMovementSpeed() const`: returns how many tiles the entity can move per second.
 - `Glib::ustring getName()`: returns the display name for the entity.
 If not overridden, it'll return something like `"Unknown Entity (base:entity/my_entity)"`.

 For LivingEntity: